Waye Mason

-Waye Mason is a Canadian businessperson, educator and former politician from Halifax, Nova Scotia.
-He was a member of the Halifax Regional Council from 2012 to 2024, Deputy Mayor from 2018-2019, and a candidate for Mayor of Halifax in 2024.
+Waye Mason is a Canadian businessman, educator and former politician from Nova Scotia.
+He was a member of the Halifax Regional Council from 2012 to 2024, Deputy Mayor from 2018 to 2019, and a candidate for Mayor of Halifax in 2024.

 Early life and education

 Mason was born and raised in Dartmouth, Nova Scotia.
-He has earned a Bachelor of Arts from Dalhousie University and a Master of Business Administration from Saint Mary's University.
+He has earned a Bachelor of Arts from Dalhousie University, a Master of Business Administration from Saint Mary's University, and a faculty diploma from the Nova Scotia Community College (NSCC).

 Career

 Musical career

-Mason's involvement in the music industry began when he became a campus community radio volunteer at CKDU, the radio station of Dalhousie University.
-He was also chair of the Dalhousie Student Union (DSU).
+Mason began his career in the music industry as a campus community radio volunteer at CKDU, the radio station of Dalhousie University.
+During this time, he was also chair of the Dalhousie Student Union (DSU).

-In 1993, Mason founded the record label and record distributor No Records.

-In 2001, Mason founded the not-for-profit Halifax Pop Explosion Association to operate the Halifax Pop Explosion festival.
-He was executive director of Halifax Pop Explosion until 2010.
+In 1993, Mason founded the record label and distributor No Records, which by 1998 was releasing music from four bands in Atlantic Canada and one from Vancouver.
+The label operated until 2004.
+In the late 1990s, he worked as a marketing director for Halifax on Music, a music festival which operated from 1996 until 1999.
+This festival inspired him to establish the not-for-profit Halifax Pop Explosion Association in 2001 to operate the Halifax Pop Explosion festival, serving as executive director of Halifax Pop Explosion until 2010.
+Mason has also worked as a business management consultant with companies such as Ticketpro Canada, DRUM!, and Gigantic Entertainment.

-From 2007 to 2012, he taught music business and entrepreneurship at the Nova Scotia Community College.
+From 2007 to 2012, he taught music business and entrepreneurship at the Nova Scotia Community College (NSCC).

 Mason has served as a president and board member of Music Nova Scotia, where he successfully lobbied for the 2002 Music Sector Strategy to drive government investment in the Nova Scotia music industry.